 DLG is the UK's largest personal lines property and casualty (P&C) insurer, with leading positions in personal motor and home by inforce policies (IFP).
-The group underwrites around £3.3 billion of gross written premiums (GWP) through its highly recognised brands - Direct Line, Churchill, Privilege and Green Flag - and partners, including Royal Bank of Scotland (RBS) (A3 negative, baa3), NatWest and Prudential (A2 long term rating, stable).
+The group underwrites around £3.4 billion of gross written premiums (GWP) through its highly recognised brands - Direct Line, Churchill, Privilege and Green Flag - and partners, including Royal Bank of Scotland (RBS) (baa3 stable, baa3), NatWest and Prudential (A2 long term rating, stable).

-The group has four core classes of business - personal motor (representing 49% of premiums as of H1 2017), home (23%), rescue and other personal lines (12%), and commercial (16%).
+The group has four core classes of business - personal motor (representing 49% of premiums in 2017), home (24%), rescue and other personal lines (12%), and commercial (15%).
 Following the disposal of its international operations in 2015, the group focuses exclusively on the UK P&C market.